 Studies have shown that exposure to bright blue light in the evening can affect your circadian rhythms and make it harder to fall asleep.
 Night Shift uses your computer's clock and geolocation to determine when it's sunset in your location.
 It then automatically shifts the colors in your display to the warmer end of the spectrum.
 In the morning it returns the display to its regular settings.

 Make sure that your Mac meets the system requirements for Night Shift, then follow these steps:

 Choose Apple menu > System Settings (or System Preferences).

 Click Night Shift.

-From here, you can create a custom Night Shift schedule, schedule Night Shift to turn on automatically from sunset to sunrise, or turn Night Shift off or on manually until sunrise or the scheduled time.
-You can also make the colour temperature more or less warm when Night Shift is turned on.
-Warmer colour temperatures show more yellow and less blue.
+From here you can create a custom Night Shift schedule, schedule Night Shift to turn on automatically from sunset to sunrise, or manually turn Night Shift off or on until sunrise or the scheduled time.
+You can also make the color temperature more or less warm when Night Shift is on.
+Warmer color temperatures show more yellow and less blue.